BOOKING NOW FOR 2018

 This is a wonderful opportunity to discuss your poetry on a one-to-one basis with poet and tutor John Glenday, wherever you live.
 John runs one-hour sessions via Skype or FaceTime on a date and time suitable to you.
-Book online or call Paul McGrane on 020 7420 9881.
+Book online by clicking on a date or call Paul McGrane on 020 7420 9881.

 Once you’ve booked, and a few weeks before the call, you’ll be asked to email up to 6 poems, or 150 lines maximum.
 In advance of the call, John will email you in-depth analysis of your poems with additional notes and comments.
 During the call, you will have opportunities to discuss strategies for further developing your writing, problems you may be experiencing, and ways to take your work forward.
 There will be plenty of time to talk about all those things you need to know about writing, revising and submitting your work.